ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/testing.rst

 .. warning::

     each Orange widget should be in a dedicated file.
-Else orange parsing will fail.
+Else widget discovery done by orange will fail.

 Test it with 'Orange3 python script' widget
 -------------------------------------------